 Newark Wire Cloth Company

-For more than a century stainless steel has been highly regarded as the metal of choice for many industrial applications.
-Here are three of many credible reasons why stainless steel is the preferred material for straining sieves:
+For more than a century stainless steel has been highly regarded as the ideal metal for many industrial applications.
+Here are three of many credible reasons why stainless steel is the best material for straining sieves:

 Though brass alloys consistently held lower prices for the past five years, it is now significantly more expensive than stainless steel by the pound due to rising prices in copper.
 These price fluctuations have placed stainless steel on the map again for its affordability, which is good news for many manufacturers.
 Stainless steel straining, therefore, will be more cost-effective in 2018 than straining with brass sieves, and their purchasing prices are now lower at face value in the buying market.